 Spinal Decompression therapy is a safe, non- surgical and drug free treatment method for patients who suffer from chronic neck and back pain caused by disc problems and other spinal related conditions.
-A decompression treatment slowly and gently lengthens and releases pressure in the spine through repetitive movements by the revolutionary HillDT Spinal Decompression table.
-The table pulls and releases, creating a negative pressure change within the intervertebral disc, surrounding soft tissue and spinal joints.
+A decompression treatment gently lengthens and releases the spine through repetitive movements by the revolutionary HillDT Spinal Decompression table.
+As the table pulls and releases, a negative pressure change is created within the intervertebral disc, surrounding soft tissue and spinal joints.
 The reduction of pressure inside the disc (decompression) allows the disc bulge or herniation and the nutrients to be pulled back into the disc.
 Rehydration of the disc and surrounding structures creates a physiological change which decreases pain levels and assists the body’s natural healing process.
 Patients typically experience significant improvement within 25-30 treatments.
 Research shows that continued improvement is seen up to 4 years following the Spinal Decompression Therapy program.

 When a bulging or herniated disc slips out of alignment, it may compress nearby nerves.
 The compression can block the nerves from sending and receiving messages from the central nervous system and brain, leading to chronic pain.
 As long as compression continues, damaged discs seldom heal and patients will suffer pain and other symptoms.

 Spinal Decompression Therapy creates space between the different vertebrae, providing room for the bulging or herniated disc to be drawn back into its central position in the spine.
 This relieves pressure on the nerves and the surrounding soft tissues.
 By reversing the effects of axial load or compression in the spine, increased circulation occurs which facilitates the flow of nutrients, oxygen and fluids back into the disc which helps stimulate the body’s healing mechanism.